innat/Video-FocalNets/README.md

 ##  Citation

-If you use this videoswin implementation in your research, please cite it using the metadata from our `CITATION.cff` file.
+If you use this video-focalnet implementation in your research, please cite it using the metadata from our `CITATION.cff` file.

 ```swift
 @InProceedings{Wasim_2023_ICCV,